Eventyret/DevHangout/README.md

 As tables are not looking good for a user experience on mobile, I chose to switch this to cards as its easier for the user to consume.

 ### Developers List

+The developers list is a simple card list showing all developers registered + 1000 fake users.
+We have added infinite scroll to make the user experice more plesant.
+The displayed data will start with 8 and for each scroll it will add 8 more to see.
+This then improves loading speed as we don't load 1000 users but only 8 when the user requests it.

 ### Your Profile

+This is where a user can make themself stand out, by adding information we are dynamicly displaying this.
+A registered user with no information will have a more or less blank profile, but a user with more information will then stand out!

 ### Fake Github Pages
+When a real user adds their Github Handle we will then search the Github Api for the users provided handle and display the last 5 repos, with their stars, watch, and followers.
+If they have added a live url site we also will link to that.

+BUT we have fake users, and I didnt want to stop there, so i created a "look a like" Github repo.
+Every fake user has 2 different templates they use with all fake data.
+But it was more the astetic of getting things looking better.

 ### Page Not Found